 A frequent shopper at area farmers’ markets, third-generation Phoenix native Janna Anderson saw there was a large demand for urban farmers on a small scale even before the locally-grown movement became trendy.
 Because of this recognition, Pinnacle Farms was launched on a tiny plot behind the Scottsdale Community College in 2000.
 This all began to unfold at a time when Anderson was just a semester shy of obtaining her nursing degree.
 Instead, she dropped out of college, decided to follow her heart, and applied herself to filling this niche food market.

-The small plot behind the college served Anderson well for a short time until she realized that the need for local produce was so great she had to look elsewhere to grow produce to supply the demand.
+The small plot behind the college served Anderson well for a short time until she realized that the need for local produce was so great she had to look elsewhere to

 Arizona Farm Bureau member, farmer Anderson is an advocate for agriculture technology that reduces pesticide use and also improves yields.